-Laser scientists win Nobel physics prize for tools made of light
+Physics Nobel for laser pioneers includes first woman in 55 years

 Ashkin’s work was based on the realization that the pressure of a beam of light could push microscopic objects and trap them in position.
 A breakthrough came in 1987 when he used the new optical tweezers to grab living bacteria without harming them.

-Ashkin, 96, is the oldest ever Nobel prize winner.
+Ashkin is the oldest ever Nobel prize winner - but the 96-year-old is still busy with fresh research.

+“I am busy working right now, writing an important paper on solar energy,” he told Reuters in a telephone interview.

+“I’m surprised,” Ashkin said about winning the prize.
+“A guy called me up on the phone and woke me up.”

 Mourou and Strickland’s research centered on developing the most intense laser pulses ever created by humans, paving the way for the precision instruments used today in corrective eye surgery and industrial applications.